markrickert/App-Display-Page/readme.txt

 Please visit http://www.mohawkapps.com/checkout-helper/ for a working example.

 == Changelog ==

+= 1.7 =
+* Now allows the user to turn on off the smart banner functionality in the admin.
+* Updated code for new iTunes affiliate program and removed old Linkshare code.
+Set your new PHG Affiliate code and campaign in the admin.

 = 1.6 =
 * Added store country selector to the admin page to change store search countries.
 Defaults to USA.